 Ina Garten, The Barefoot Contessa herself is famous for saying she likes “Rembered flavours.”
-Our tastebuds can transport us to various places and times the instant they are tantalised with a remembered flavour.
+Since our tastebuds can transport us to various places and times the instant they are tantalised with a remembered flavour.

 Black Forest Cupcakes so do that to me.
 Memories of birthdays past flooded my brain as I took the first bite.
 Delicious does’nt even begin to describe how good these cupcakes are!